Casperdroid5/STE-LED-SIGN/README.md

 For advanced customization, you can control the sign via Bluetooth from your smartphone or computer.

+APPS to send Bluetooth commands:
+For Android in Google Play: Serial Bluetooth Terminal (tested, works) For IOS in Appstore: Bluetooth Terminal (not tested)

 ### Entering Bluetooth Mode

 1. Hold the button for 3 seconds until the button LED lights up